-In medium size bowl, combine the flour, cocoa, sugar, baking powder, salt.
+Waffle batter: In a medium size bowl, combine the flour, cocoa, sugar, baking powder, salt.
 Add nut milk, oil and vanilla, mix until combined.

-Pour batter on to waffle iron, close and cook about 3 – 4 minutes (or according to your waffle makers instructions).
+Cook: Pour batter onto the center of waffle iron, close and cook about 3 – 4 minutes (or according to your waffle maker’s instructions).
 Gently remove waffles and serve right away.
 You can also keep waffles warm in a preheated oven at 200 degrees F., keep waffles on a cookie sheet until all waffles are ready.

 Serve with the maple nut butter syrup and sliced bananas.

-If using coconut oil, be sure to warm the milk or use room temp milk.
+Using coconut oil.
+Be sure to warm the milk or use room temp milk.
 Cold milk will solidify the coconut oil making it lumpy.
 For best results, warm the milk and coconut oil together.

+Oil-free waffles.
 These will turn out just as well without any oil added.
-Waffles shown are oil-free.